 - Creative artwork – They can bring some innovation and creative input to the layout and create a more attractive and easier to read document.

 Now obviously I am suggesting that I (and therefore Pixooma) am number 4 (no surprises there!).
-And in my experience, most good printers offer something that is between numbers 2 and 3, which is what I was doing when I trained at a printer nearly 20 years ago.
+And in my experience, most good printers offer something that is between numbers 2 and 3, which is what I was doing when I trained as a graphic designer at a print company nearly 20 years ago.
 This is perfectly fine, but there is a BIG difference in the way an experienced designer works with a client.

 My experience and expertise, combined with the trusted partnerships I have built up over time, and the fact that every Pixooma project comes with a satisfaction guarantee, are why I think that when it comes to design we offer great value.
 Clearly, the prospect who raised the question in the first place agreed, as we are now working together on a number of projects.
 Why not give us a call and see how we could add significant value to your next project?